skerkour/kerkour.com/content/blog/bloom-whats-next.md

 ## How can we be sure the project won't shutdown in a few weeks?

 We currently are <a href="https://bloom.sh/about" target="_blank" rel="noopener">a core team of 2</a> with enough funds to eat for years.
-The goal is to grow quickly to hit current monopolies hard and precisely.
+The goal is to grow quickly to **hit current monopolies hard and surgically**.

-In a few weeks Billing will be released and thus the beginning of the enterprise offering: <a href="https://bloom.sh/platform/phaser" target="_blank" rel="noopener">Phaser - The cloud native security scanner</a> to secure revenues to scale.
+In a few weeks billing will be released and thus the beginning of the enterprise offering: <a href="https://bloom.sh/platform/phaser" target="_blank" rel="noopener">Phaser - The cloud native security scanner</a>, to secure revenues to scale.

 Bloom is <a href="https://en.wikipedia.org/wiki/Gratis_versus_libre" target="_blank" rel="noopener">free as in speech, not as in beer</a>.
 As a reminder, here is the <a href="/blog/bloom-a-free-and-open-source-google/#in-summary" target="_blank" rel="noopener">business plan</a>.